CreateAccessor

 Length Constraints: Minimum length of 1.
 Maximum length of 32.

 The billing token is a property of the Accessor.
-Use this token to make Ethereum API calls to your Ethereum node.
-The billing token is used to track your accessor object for billing Ethereum API requests made to your Ethereum nodes.
+Use this token to when making calls to the blockchain network.
+The billing token is used to track your accessor token for billing requests.

 Type: String